-In September 2017, Givaudan introduced updated Guidelines.
-Under the new Guidelines, requirements were increased for all Executive Committee members to two times annual base salary in Givaudan shares.
-In general, the Guidelines should be met within five years from the beginning of the calendar year after joining the Executive Committee.
-Transitional arrangements to the new Guidelines are in place for Executive Committee members appointed before 2016, such that all such members should reach the new Guideline holding requirement latest 2020.
+Under the share ownership guidelines (Guidelines), Executive Committee members must hold approximately two times annual base salary in Givaudan shares (2017 and prior: one times annual base salary).
+In general, the Guidelines should be met within five years from the beginning of the calendar year after joining the Executive Committee (2017 and prior: three year period applied).
+As the current Guidelines were updated in September 2017, transitional arrangements to the Guidelines are in place for Executive Committee members appointed before 2016, such that all such members should reach the new Guideline holding requirement latest 2020.

-Ownership of Givaudan shares by Executive Committee members as per 31 December 2017 is shown in table XV.
+Ownership of Givaudan shares by Executive Committee members as per 31 December 2018 is shown in table XIV.